Who are Texas Master Gardeners?

 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
 In exchange for their training, Master Gardeners contribute time as volunteers, working through the local Extension office to provide horticultural-related information to their community.

 When the term “Master Gardener” was first coined in the early 1970s to describe a new Extension program in Washington State, few could have predicted it would spread into Texas and blossom into one of the most effective volunteer organizations in the State.
 The annual reports, history, and management guide chronicles the development, activities and impact of the Texas Master Gardener program, now known to be the largest in the nation.
 Learn more Texas Master Gardener history here: Texas Master Gardener History

 Is the Master Gardner Program for Me?

 Ask yourself these questions to help you decide if you should apply to be a Master Gardner:

 - Do I want to learn more about the culture and maintenance of many types of plants?

-- Do I have enough time to attend training and complete volunteer service hour requirements?
+- Do I have enough time to attend training and to complete the required volunteer service?

-Note: Master Gardeners are representatives of Texas A&M AgriLife Extension.
-In all volunteer work related to the program, Master Gardeners follow the research-based recommendations of Texas A&M AgriLife Extension.
+Master Gardeners are representatives of the Texas AgriLife Extension Service and the Texas A&M System.
+In all volunteer work related to the program, Master Gardeners follow the research-based recommendations of the Texas AgriLife Extension Service.
 The title “Texas Master Gardener” can be used by volunteers only when engaged in Extension-sponsored activities.

 Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment.